 Councillors didn’t ask at their May budget hearing about Sunday openings.
 Councillor Patty Nolan questioned whether expanding hours was as smart a move as simply shifting hours based on use – away from weekdays when libraries might see less traffic and into evenings and weekends.
 But the move to expand hours was based on patron input during a strategic planning process in 2019 and subsequent open hours study in early 2020, McCauley said.

 The hearing revealed hopes for a full revamp of the Central Square branch, where short-term fixes made during the pandemic have include replacing furniture, shelving and computers, as well as some drywall touchup and repainting.
 “We replaced a bubbler, [which] seems like a little thing but it’s a big celebration because it wasn’t working for so very long,” McCauley said.
 “What I would like very much to happen is a complete overhaul of the Central Square branch so that it can be just as dignified and beautiful and exceptional physically as the main library and as the Valente branch and so many of our branches.
 The community deserves that.”
 A building program study is in the works to assess what a renewed branch would offer and look like, she said.

-One of the few municipal hires in 2020 was for a Central Square branch social worker, and vice mayor Alanna Mallon asked what that hire had been doing since March, considering the branch was closed.
-That worker has been “onboarding” with staff and local and national groups, helping people who are referred to her and “working to build relations with unhoused folks in the immediate vicinity of the Central Square library,” McCauley said.
+One of the few municipal hires in 2020 was for a Central Square branch social worker, and vice mayor Alanna Mallon asked what hire Marie Mathieu had been doing since March, considering the branch was closed.
+Mathieu has been “onboarding” with staff and local and national groups, helping people who are referred to her and “working to build relations with unhoused folks in the immediate vicinity of the Central Square library,” McCauley said.
 The hire went without public acknowledgment until the budget hearings, and the position and its services are not noted on the library’s website.